What are Collision Domains?

 What is a collision domain?

-A collision domain is a network segment where data packets can collide when multiple devices attempt to communicate simultaneously, leading to network congestion and reduced efficiency.
+A collision domain is a network segment where data packets can collide when multiple devices transmit simultaneously, causing data corruption and requiring retransmission.

 Want to learn more about how Lightyear can help you?